 - Calendar:2011 - 2015

-- Architect In Charge:Pascal Chombart de Lauwe as Lead Architect, Etienne Chevreul-Demas as Projet Manager, and Audrey Alcindor as Assistant
+- Architect In Charge:Pascal Chombart de Lauwe, Etienne Chevreul-Demas, Audrey Alcindor

 Text description provided by the architects.
 As part of the urban renewal of the « Auvry Barbusse » district, in the city of Aubervilliers, the construction company Bouygues Immobilier launched in January 2011, an Architecture competition for the project management of 39 multi-family housings, 3 craftshops, and a carpark.
 The architects were given the constraint of using wood for the building structure and to team up with the appropriate contractor in order to work from the early design with their know-how and construction processes.